mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Loading and Saving Labels
 When a user loads a power system from a Matpower file, the default behavior is to store labels as strings.
-However, this can be overridden by using the [`@label`](@ref @label) macro to store labels as integers.
+However, this can be overridden by using the [`@labels`](@ref @labels) macro to store labels as integers.

 When saving the power system to an HDF5 file, the label type (strings or integers) will match the type chosen during system setup.
-Likewise, when loading data from an HDF5 file, the label type will be preserved as saved, regardless of what is set by the [`@label`](@ref @label) macro.
+Likewise, when loading data from an HDF5 file, the label type will be preserved as saved, regardless of what is set by the [`@labels`](@ref @labels) macro.

 ---